tobiscr/rt-bootstrapper/docs/contributor/resource-synchronisation.md

 ## Summary

-The current system uses a Kubernetes controller loop to detect changes in key configuration resources and signals the Kyma Infrastructure Manager by labeling `Runtime` CR objects.
+The current system uses a Kubernetes controller loop to detect changes in key configuration resources and signals KIM by labeling `Runtime` CR objects.
 This approach serves as a temporary mechanism to ensure runtimes are reconciled when configuration changes occur.

 The long‑term solution will perform the following actions: